Using the SORT and FILTER functions together in Excel

 Sort and filter by multiple conditions (OR logic)

-In this example we will also sort by multiple columns and filter by multiple conditions, but this time we will use "OR logic" for the filter criteria, meaning that either of the filter conditions cant be true to be included in the filter output.
-This is accomplished by separating the filter conditions with a plus sign, and wrapping the conditions in parenthesis.
+In this example we will also sort by multiple columns and filter by multiple conditions, but this time we will use “OR logic” for the filter criteria, meaning that either of the filter conditions cant be true to be included in the filter output.

 The task: Filter the student data to show either math classes, or classes that are above 50%, and sort the result by grade and then by student name, both in ascending order